40843245/markdown-tutorial/full guide.md

 This is last line.

 ## [Labels or Footnotes](https://stackoverflow.com/questions/6695439/how-to-link-to-a-named-anchor-in-multimarkdown/15843220#15843220)

+> [!CAUTION]
+> The label (such as`[label]`) may NOT be rendered in Github or other platform.
+Be careful to use it.
+For this reason, I did NOT use labels in markdown file but footnotes, and I highly recommend to use footnotes instead labels.

 ### Add labels or footnotes
 To add a footnote, create a label through `[]` followed by `:` symbol (i.e. `[`, your name or combination of `^` and your id,`]`,`:`)